 Applied has created an all-in-one recruitment software that levels the playing field for applicants and utilises a data-driven, skills-based approach so leaders can find their perfect candidate.

 We use methods inspired by behavioural science and predictive analysis to remove unconscious biases from the hiring process.
-Leaders can create an inclusive workforce of top talent, whilst saving money on outdated hiring practices and “box-ticking” diversity initiatives.
+Leaders can improve the candidate experience and create an inclusive workforce, whilst saving money on outdated hiring practices and “box-ticking” diversity initiatives.